A closer look

 However, sustainability can be a challenge for some private operating foundations as donors frequently underestimate the time and resources it takes to operate these entities.
 Some donors who might otherwise be inclined to operate their own charitable vehicle decide against private operating foundations and choose, instead, to make a complex grant to an existing organization to launch the initiative, start up a new nonprofit public charity, or launch a charitable project through a fiscal sponsor.

-The fiscal sponsor takes on the responsibility for managing the finances, receiving donations, and providing other services on behalf of the sponsored entity.
+The fiscal sponsor is responsible for managing finances, receiving donations, and providing other services on behalf of the sponsored entity.
 This allows the sponsored project to receive tax-deductible contributions, utilize the fiscal sponsor’s established infrastructure and expertise, and focus on its mission without the burden of maintaining its own nonprofit status.

 Donors typically consider fiscal sponsorship if they plan to work on a limited-time project or prefer to initially test a program idea.
 Projects can start quickly without the lengthy process of establishing a new nonprofit organization and have the flexibility to scale up or wind down operations, as needed, without the legal implications of dissolving a separate entity.